Swivel-Finance/gost/docs/lender/Lender.md

 | --- | --- |
 |`uint256` | the amount of principal tokens lent out
 ### lend
-Can be called before maturity to lend to APWine while minting Illuminate tokens
+this method can be called before maturity to lend to APWine while minting Illuminate tokens